2003–04 NFL playoffs: NFC: Carolina Panthers 14, Philadelphia Eagles 3

-Carolina's defense shut down the Eagles offense, only allowing a field goal and holding Donovan McNabb to just 10 of 22 completions for 100 yards.
-Rookie cornerback Ricky Manning intercepted McNabb three times, while the Panthers defense recorded a total of five sacks.
+The Panthers' defense shut down the Eagles' offense, only allowing a field goal and holding Donovan McNabb to just 10 of 22 completions for 100 yards.
+Rookie cornerback Ricky Manning intercepted McNabb three times, while the Panthers' defense recorded a total of five sacks.
 McNabb also sustained a lower-rib injury early in the game but stayed in until the second half.
-Although Carolina's offense only scored 14 points, it was more than enough for the team to earn their first trip to the Super Bowl with a 14–3 win.
-For the Eagles, it was their third straight NFC Championship Game loss.
+Although the Panthers' offense only scored 14 points, it was more than enough for the team to earn their first trip to the Super Bowl with a 14–3 win.
+For the Eagles, it was their third straight NFC Championship Game loss, and the second straight at home.

 After a scoreless first quarter, the Panthers mounted the only long scoring drive of the game, advancing the ball 79 yards and scoring with Jake Delhomme's 24-yard touchdown pass to Muhsin Muhammad.
 The Eagles responded by driving 44 yards and scoring with a 41-yard field goal from David Akers.
-Philadelphia then forced a punt and drove to their own 44-yard line, but McNabb was intercepted by Manning and the score remained 7–3 at halftime.
+The Eagles then forced a punt and drove to their own 44-yard line, but McNabb was intercepted by Manning and the score remained 7–3 at halftime.

-The Eagles took the second half kickoff and drove to the Panthers 18-yard line before Manning ended the drive with his second interception.
-Then after a punt, Manning recorded his third interception and returned it 13 yards to the Eagles 37-yard line.
-Four plays later, DeShaun Foster's 1-yard touchdown run increased Carolina's lead to 14–3.
+The Eagles took the second half kickoff and drove to the Panthers' 18-yard line before Manning ended the drive with his second interception.
+Then after a punt, Manning recorded his third interception and returned it 13 yards to the Eagles' 37-yard line.
+Four plays later, DeShaun Foster's 1-yard touchdown run increased the Panthers' lead to 14–3.

-In the fourth quarter, the Eagles had one last chance to come back, driving 74 yards in 11 plays to the Panthers 11-yard line.
+In the fourth quarter, the Eagles had one last chance to come back, driving 74 yards in 11 plays to the Panthers' 11-yard line.
 But linebacker Dan Morgan picked off a pass from backup quarterback Koy Detmer in the end zone with 5:16 left.
-The next time Philadelphia got the ball back, they turned the ball over on downs and Carolina ran out the clock to win the game.
+The next time the Eagles got the ball back, they turned the ball over on downs and the Panthers ran out the clock to win the game.

+Carolina became the first NFC team since the 1987 Redskins to reach the Super Bowl not as the first seed or second seed in the conference.

 This was the first postseason meeting between the Panthers and Eagles.